 Keep reading to grab your free, printable scissor skills checklist!

-This is the order in which cutting skills should be introduced to young children.
+This is the order in which cutting skills should be introduced to preschoolers and toddlers.

 - Straight lines